OpenStackOnRaPi/ostackinstall/README.md

       dhcp6: false

     # veth1-veth1br pair
-    # note thet the veth pair device has to be defined in networkd file, not here
+    # note that the veth pair device has to be defined in networkd file, not here
     veth1:                  # neutron_external_interface for kolla-ansible
       dhcp4: false
       dhcp6: false